edamametechnologies/flodbadd/NBAD.md

   - **Sliding window:** We can also use a sliding window of recent sessions (e.g., keep only last 1000 sessions).
 This way the model "forgets" old data and focuses on current behavior.
   - **Why retraining:** Without retraining, the model might become stale – it might treat new legitimate behavior as anomalous if it wasn't present in the training data.
 Regular retraining with fresh data ensures the model adapts.
 - **Concurrency Considerations:**
-  - Ensure that the `LanscanAnalyzer` and its model are thread-safe.
+  - Ensure that the `SessionAnalyzer` and its model are thread-safe.
 This might involve using thread-safe data structures or locking if the model is updated from multiple threads.
 For example, training the model (which is a heavy operation) could be done in a background thread or under a mutex lock, while scoring could be done concurrently on a read-only model reference.
   - The `extended_isolation_forest` or `isoforest` model objects are plain Rust structs (containing trees and numeric data) and should implement `Send` (and possibly `Sync` if they don't use interior mutability).
 We can wrap the model in an `Arc<RwLock<...>>` if we need to update it asynchronously while another thread might be reading from it.
   - If integrating in an async environment (like a Tokio runtime), one could call training in a blocking task (to avoid blocking the async reactor), then update the shared model.
 The scoring function itself is just CPU-bound computations, which can be done quickly for each session.
   - In summary, design the analyzer such that model updates and usage won't cause race conditions: e.g., use interior mutability or require exclusive access in `update_sessions`.

-With these considerations, let's outline the `flodbadd_analyzer` module with the `LanscanAnalyzer` struct and its key methods.
+With these considerations, let's outline the `flodbadd_analyzer` module with the `SessionAnalyzer` struct and its key methods.
 We assume `SessionInfo` and `SessionStats` are given (with fields as described).
 We'll add a new field `criticality` to `SessionInfo` and use an enum for its value.
 The code will use the `extended_isolation_forest` crate to train and score the model.
 (If using a different crate, the API calls would differ, but the structure of the code remains similar.)

 ## Example Implementation